 - Use any and all resources!
 While the Scholarship Office web site is a good resource for finding out about scholarship opportunities at ISU, it should not be the only resource you use.
 Make sure you check with your major department on a regular basis regarding scholarship opportunities they may offer.
 Also, there are outside scholarship resources where you can search databases for scholarship opportunities that pertain to your situation or background.
 A brief list is linked from this web site under Outside Scholarship Resources, but there are many others to be found online.
 There are plenty of free databases out there to choose from, so there's no reason to pay for these services.
 Check with family and friends to see what scholarship opportunities they may know about.
 Your parents' or grandparents' employers may offer scholarships for children and grandchildren of employees.
 As you can see, scholarship resources are virtually limitless, so don't limit yourself to just a few.

-- If awarded, write a Thank You letter!
+- If awarded, a Thank You letter may be required!
 We can't stress enough the importance of Thank You letter writing.
-If you receive and accept a scholarship award offer, please take the time to thank the donor who made your scholarship possible.
-We have had donors decide to stop offering certain scholarships because past recipients of that award never sent a Thank You.
+If you receive and accept a scholarship award offer, you may be asked to write a Thank You Letter to a specific donor who made your scholarship possible.
+ISU makes this a high priority and will not release your scholarship until it is received.
+Take your time in doing this and be genuine.
+See Guidelines for Writing Thank You Letters.
 Letting donors know that the support they're providing is making a difference in students' lives encourages the continuation and growth of our scholarship program.
-See Guidelines for Writing Thank You Letters for help in writing your letter.